What happens to a soul who commits suicide?

 Upon physical death, the ‘energy field’ of a soul may need to heal, especially if it has been ill for some time, or subjected to strong trauma; however, this is a soothing, releasing process, taking the ‘weight’ away, and there is no pressure.
 A suicide-passing will find peace, space, and time (although not in the ‘human’ sense!) to reflect upon and understand its incarnational experiences and how it processed them, as well as upon the nature of its death.
 I remember, many years ago, ‘seeing’ a young man who had taken his own life; he showed himself seated upon what appeared to be a hard-backed chair, elbow on his knee, chin in his hand, looking gloomy.
 However, all around him were what I can only describe as outstretched arms (which I could only see from the elbows down), in shining, fluorescent white… and I knew for sure that the second he decided to reach out and take one of those hands, he would be welcomed and uplifted… and there would be no time limit.

-So, a kind of healing takes place, but the soul will still have to reflect upon all aspects of its existence, in a non-judgemental way, if it wishes to continue to evolve – and in my experience, it is a blessed relief that most would not resist.
+So, a kind of healing takes place; however, the soul will still have to reflect upon all aspects of its existence, in a purely non-judgemental way, if it wishes to continue to evolve; in my experience, it is a blessed relief that most would not resist.

-And I say most, because there are souls who do resist, but they are usually amongst those who have operated from an incredibly dark and destructive mindset whilst physically alive, carrying it with them into death.
-This could include those who violently take the lives of others, before killing themselves, in order to escape capture and punishment.
-It is the darkest statement that could ever be made, and the most insidious way of having the last word.
-These souls may not necessarily be willing to reflect, bitterly hanging onto their old beliefs, waiting for the kind of after-life they had been programmed to expect… and what they experience will naturally reflect all of that.
-We cannot choose to be a dark, oppressive, controlling energy-form, motivated by hatred, and still heal and evolve through the light.
+And, I say most, because there are souls who do resist, but they are usually amongst those who have operated from an incredibly dark and destructive mindset whilst physically alive, carrying it with them into death.
+These could include those who violently take the lives of others, before killing themselves, in order to escape capture and punishment.
+It is the darkest statement that can ever be made, and the most insidious way of having the last word.
+These souls may not necessarily be willing to reflect, bitterly hanging onto their old beliefs, waiting for the kind of afterlife they had been programmed to expect.
+However, we cannot choose to be a dark, oppressive, controlling energy-form, motivated by hatred, and still heal and evolve through the light.
+The two are just not compatible.
 No outside source dictates that this is so: it is absolutely an inside job.
-However, at any point that the soul decides to open up and face itself (which will take courage), it can begin a new journey.
+But, at any point at which the soul decides to open up and face itself (which will take courage), it can begin a new journey.
 Until that happens, it is only possible for it to experience a grey, joyless sense of being – a kind of self-imposed version of ‘hell’ (but, couldn’t the same also be said for those of us still living out our lives on Earth?
-Isn’t it our perceptions, beliefs and attitudes that dictate how we experience life, more than circumstance does?).
+Isn’t it our perceptions, beliefs, and attitudes that dictate how we experience life, more than actual circumstance itself?
+We all know of consistently unhappy people who are determined to only see the negative side of everything, regardless of how blessed they are).

 Love and acceptance

-To sum up, in answer to the question: ‘what happens to a soul who commits suicide?’, I would say, healing, time and space for reflection, an endless sense of love and acceptance, and ongoing evolution (if that is what the soul chooses).
-And we aren’t ‘let off the hook’ for anything by an outside source of authority… we all have to come to our own conclusions.
+To sum up, in answer to the question: ‘what happens to a soul who commits suicide?’, I would say, healing, through self-reflection and an endless flow of love and acceptance… with ongoing opportunity for growth and evolution.
+We get to choose, at our own pace, and in our own way.